Home » Recipes » Course » Salads » Creamy Caesar Potato Salad with Bacon

 What are the best potatoes to use?

-Waxy potatoes are the best to use when you’re making potato salad.
+Waxy potatoes are best to use when you’re making potato salad.
 They hold up well to being cooked for a longer period of time in water (starchy, fluffy potatoes will start to fall apart quickly).
 They also have a gorgeous, creamy texture that’s lovely when cold.
 New potatoes, Jersey Royals, and red or fingerling potatoes are good ones to go for.

 Is it OK to make a potato salad the day before?